actiniumio/terraform-gcp-europe-nested-virt/README.md

 | netherlands | europe-west4          | a / b / c | europe-west4-a  |
 | finland     | europe-north1         | a / b / c | europe-north1-a |

+### Quotas and limits free asccount GCP

+All Region : 24vCPU
+Each Region: 8vCPU

 ### VM Type

 | VM Type        | GCP Type      |